edw020/mpc-agent-server-basic/README.md

 For more detailed information on using the MCP Inspector, refer to its official documentation:
 [https://github.com/modelcontextprotocol/inspector](https://github.com/modelcontextprotocol/inspector)

+## Running from Docker image

+If you want to use the project as a docker image, which is another common usage for MCPs as a more portable service, follow these steps:

+1.  **Install Docker:** can be the cli or the desktop version.
+The point is to have docker daemon running locally
+2.  **Build the Docker image by using the following command:**

+    ```bash
+    docker build -t <your_dockerhub_user>/mpc-agent-server-basic:<tag> .
+    ```

+3.  **Push to your Dockerhub by using the command:** (Optional if you don't need to deploy the container to cloud)

+    ```bash
+    docker push <your_dockerhub_user>/mpc-agent-server-basic:<tag>
+    ```

+4.  **Run the docker image with this command:**

+    ```bash
+    docker run -i -p 3001:3001 --rm <your_dockerhub_user>/mpc-agent-server-basic:<tag>
+    ```
+5.  **Start the MCP inspector client:**

+    ```bash
+    npx -y @modelcontextprotocol/inspector
+    ```

+6.  **Open the inspector client site:** `http://localhost:6274`
+7.  **Interact with your server:** Use the Inspector UI to connect to your docker server (URL=`http:localhost:3001/mcp`), view available tools, and make test requests.

+## Running from GCP Run instance

+If you want to deploy your MCP as a docker image to use it as a remote service, follow the next steps

+1.  **For this case you need to have a GCP cloud account with Cloud Run enabled**
+2.  **Install GCloud CLI and set up your CLI user** [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install)
+3.  **Be sure you have a Docker build published to Dockerhub** (Optional)
+    - If you want to use the published image from my dockerhub account you don't need to build an image by yourself.
+Otherwise, check the next details.
+    - You can check on the previous section for guidance on building a docker image.
+    - **Important** the docker image should be published as an linux amd64 os container.
+If you are building from an Apple silicon processor machine, you need to publish the docker image like this
+        ```bash
+        docker buildx build --platform linux/amd64 -t <your_dockerhub_user>/mpc-agent-server-basic:<tag> .
+        ```
+4.  **Use GCloud CLI for deploying the docker image to a Run instance**
+    - In the root you'll see service.yaml file which you will use as deployment config file.
+    - On the serviceAccountName section be sure to use a valid Service Account from your GCP namespace.
+    - On the containers/image section the image created was set as default, but you can replace it with your dockerhub image path if you want.
+    - Use this command for gcloud deployment
+        ```bash
+        gcloud run services replace service.yaml --region us-east1
+        ```

+5.  **Go to the GCP console on the Run section:** [https://console.cloud.google.com/run](https://console.cloud.google.com/run)

+    - Your Run instance should be deployed and fully serving (Revisions Tab)
+    - Before testing with inspector, go to the Security tab and temporarily disable the Cloud IAM authentication, so the inspector can request to your instance with no problem.
+    - Now check the URL assigned to the Run instance, should be something like this `https://us-east-1-<YOUR-PROJECT-ID>.cloudrun.net/mpc-agent-server-basic`.
+You'll use it as the server URL on the MCP inspector

+6.  **Start the MCP inspector client:**

+    ```bash
+    npx -y @modelcontextprotocol/inspector
+    ```

+6.  **Open the inspector client site:** `http://localhost:6274`
+7.  **Interact with your server:** Use the Inspector UI to connect to your Cloud Run server (URL=`<YOUR_RUN_SERVICE_URL>/mcp`), view available tools, and make test requests.

 ## Built With

 *   **[@modelcontextprotocol/typescript-sdk](https://github.com/modelcontextprotocol/typescript-sdk):** The official TypeScript SDK for building MCP servers and clients.
 This project utilizes the SDK to define the server structure and tools according to the MCP specification.